BBB - A+ Rating - the best there is

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Thurlow, Thurlough, Thurlowe, Thurloe, Thurlo, Thurlows, Thurles and many more.

 First found in Suffolk where they held a family seat as Lords of the Manor of Thurlow.
 Conjecturally, they are descended from Godric, the holder of the King's lands of Great and Little Thurlow at the time of the taking of the Domesday Book in 1086, a census initiated by King William, Duke of Normandy after his conquest of England in 1066.
 The village at that time consisted of a Church and 33 goats.
+Today Little Thurlow is a village and civil parish in the St Edmundsbury district and has a population of about 230 as of 2005.

 More information is included under the topic Early Thurlow Notables in all our PDF Extended History products.